devisnik/ktorio.github.io/clients/http-client/features/http-plain-text.md

 ktor_version_review: 1.2.0
 ---

-This feature allows to processes the plain text content in request and response: fills `Accept` header with registered charsets, encode request body and decode response body according to `ContentType` charset.
+This feature allows to process the plain text content in request and response: fills `Accept` header with registered charsets, encode request body and decode response body according to `ContentType` charset.

 {% include feature.html %}